andreasm80/blog.local/content/post/2024-04-16-antrea-feature-update/index.md

-Now with no kube-proxy and AntreaProxy all enabled we can do some more magic.

-With that out of the way, lets continue on the Antrea features (which happen to involve AntreaProxy).
+With that out of the way, lets continue on the Antrea features.

-## Antrea ServiceExternalIP - from Antrea v1.5.x
+## Antrea ServiceExternalIP

 ServiceExternalIP is a feature in Antrea to provide external IP addresses for serviceType LoadBalancer.
 This feature is useful when there is no external/cloud/3rd party loadbalancer available to provide these external IP addresses.

 Today ServiceExternalIP supports ip addresses allocated from the same subnet (L2) as the Kubernetes nodes, by reserving a range of addresses for this use.
 It also supports a different subnet (L3) than the Kubernetes nodes themselves but one have to define static routes (host routes x.x.x.x/32) in the underlaying router/gateway to one or several of the nodes in your Kubernetes Cluster.
-After I apply a service using ServiceExternalIP all nodes will be aware of this IP address.
+After I apply a service using ServiceExternalIP all nodes will be aware of this IP address and handle requests to the service regardless of which host receives them.

 ```bash
 # worker node 2